alterednode/OP-1Z-Sample-Manager/README.md

 # OP-1Z Sample Manager

-**NEW: Version 2.x.x is out!
-New Features!** Sample manager supports OP-1, tape track exporter, backup/restore, auto device detection, and much more.

-This is a Flask app built to handle everything with samples on the OP-Z / OP-1.
-As time goes on, I'm adding more features around project management, export, and other various utilities.
+This is a standalone app built to handle everything with samples on the OP-Z / OP-1.
+It handles automatically converting and placing samples correctly onto your Teenage Engineering device.

+No longer will you have to convert to Mono 16bit 44.1khz Aiff files under 6 seconds (or 12 for drum samples!), or deal with the OP-Z sample directory system!

+Now just drop one or more samples onto the Sample Manager, and the app will handle everything for you.
+The app also contains utilities for backing up/restoring your projects, previewing and exporting projects, editing OP-Z system settings, and more.

 ### [Download the app here](https://github.com/romangarms/OP-1Z-Sample-Manager/releases)

 ### Using the App:
-Connect your device in disk mode and begin managing your samples, tapes, projects, and more.
+Connect your Teenage Engineering device in disk mode and begin managing your samples, tapes, projects, and more.

+Supported devices are OP-Z and OP-1 (Non-Field)

 ## Wiki:
 ### [View the wiki here](https://github.com/romangarms/OP-1Z-Sample-Manager/wiki)